• Skip to primary navigation

 • 2 Garlic cloves, finely minced

-• 3 tbsp Fresh or dry coconut, grated
+• 3 tablespoons Fresh or dry coconut, grated

 Instructions

-• In a medium saute pan, combine red lentils, 2 cups water, half of the chopped onion, green chilies and turmeric.
-Bring the mixture to a boil.
+• In a medium size sauce pan, combine lentils, 2 cups of water, along with chopped onions, green chilies, turmeric and mix well.
+Bring the mixture to a boil on medium-high flame.
 Lower the heat and simmer until the lentils are tender, but not mushy.
 Drain the lentils, if needed.

-• Heat oil in a pan, add mustard seeds and cumin seeds; once the seeds start to splutter, add curry leaves and the remaining chopped onions.
-Cook till the onions are translucent.
+• Heat oil in a sauté pan on medium heat.
+Add mustard seeds and cumin seeds.
+Once the seeds start to splutter, add curry leaves and the remaining onions and the garlic.
+Cook till the onions are translucent, about 3~4 minutes.

 • Add the cooked dal, red chili powder, salt and grated coconut.
 Mix well and cook for 3~4 minutes.
-Serve hot with rice or bread.
+Serve hot with hot rice.

 Tried this recipe?Mention @cooks_hideout or tag #cookshideout!